MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/in-place-system-upgrade.md

 - Windows 8.1
 - Windows 7 Enterprise

 > [!NOTE]
-   > When migrating to Windows 11, follow best practices by deploying new virtual machines.
+> When migrating from Windows 10 to Windows 11, follow best practices by deploying new virtual machines.
 This approach avoids potential compatibility issues and ensures an optimized configuration.

 ## In-place system upgrade process for a Windows 10 VM